inakilastra/CPP01/README.md

 <h3>Exercise 06: Harl filter</h3>

-Turn-in directory : ex06/
+Turn-in directory : ex06/<br />
-Files to turn in : Makefile, main.cpp, Harl.{h, hpp}, Harl.cpp
+Files to turn in : Makefile, main.cpp, Harl.{h, hpp}, Harl.cpp<br />
 Forbidden functions : None

 Sometimes you don’t want to pay attention to everything Harl says.
 Implement a system to filter what Harl says depending on the log levels you want to listen to.